Category Archives: Mecklenburg-Strelitz Royals

 The following year, on August 12, 1817, Georg married Princess Marie of Hesse-Kassel.
 She was the daughter of Landgrave Freidrich of Hesse-Kassel and Princess Caroline of Nassau-Usingen.
 Georg and Marie had four children:

 Coming to the grand ducal throne, Georg found Mecklenburg-Strelitz in great debt and in need of much rebuilding.
-To eliminate much of the debt, he sold several towns to Prussia, towns that had been given to the Grand Duchy at the Congress of Vienna.
-He abolished serfdom in 1820 and throughout his reign worked to raise the standards of education, building schools and instituting compulsory education.
+To eliminate much of the debt, he sold several towns to Prussia that had been given to the Grand Duchy at the Congress of Vienna.
+He abolished serfdom in 1820 and worked to raise the education standards, building schools and instituting compulsory education.
 He made vast improvements to the infrastructure which would help to energize the grand duchy’s economy.

 After a reign of nearly 54 years, Grand Duke Georg died in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern, on September 6, 1860, at the age of 81.
 He is buried in the New Crypt at the Johanniterkirche in Mirow, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern.
 He was succeeded by his son, Friedrich Wilhelm.